Photo courtesy of Aidan Maccormick/scotlandbigpicture.com

 I joined EFN in March 2020 to network and galvanise individual donors and funders and ramp up support for Scottish environmental work.
 As one of our members said, ‘The best place to start on the journey funding environmentally motivated causes is a cup of tea with EFN staff.’
 There’s never been a more important time to put the kettle on and ask me how you can get involved!

-EFN’s work in Scotland is supported by the William Grant Foundation, the Dunlossit and Islay Community Trust, the Craignish Trust and an anonymous donor.
+EFN’s work in Scotland is supported by William Grant Foundation, Dunlossit and Islay Community Trust, Craignish Trust, The Castansa Trust, Cycling Scotland and an anonymous donor.